 Conclusion

-While The Witcher 3: Wild Hunt doesn’t cater to traditional speedrunning, it excels on almost every front.
-The narrative depth, character complexity, and stunning visuals make it a treasure trove for RPG enthusiasts.
-However, it can overwhelm those who prefer precision and speed.
+While The Witcher 3: Wild Hunt isn’t tailored for traditional speedrunning, it shines in almost every other way.
+The deep story, layered characters, and beautiful visuals make it a treasure for RPG fans.
+Yet, it can feel too big and slow for those who prefer razor-sharp precision and nonstop action.

-For fans of open-world fantasy RPGs, this game is a must-play.
-If you, like me, value fast-paced action, approach this journey with tempered expectations.
-Expect to be sidetracked by its alluring world, and you might appreciate the finer intricacies of gaming beyond mere speed.
+If you’re into open-world fantasy RPGs, this game is a must-play.
+But if you, like me, chase fast-paced thrills, go in with realistic expectations.
+Be ready to get pulled into its rich world, and you might just learn to enjoy gaming beyond pure speed.

 Rating: 3 out of 5 stars

-Summary: A breathtaking adventure for RPG fans, but a challenging beast to conquer for speedrunners.
+A breathtaking adventure for RPG fans, but a tough challenge for speedrunners.